-Dilution from the shares issued to OCP Funds upon conversion of the Aston Options
+Dilution from the shares issued to OCP Funds upon conversion of the 2014 Warrants, New Warrants and Tranche 2 Warrants

-OCP Funds' shareholding in AQR has the potential to increase from 15.9% up to 30.4%11 if it decides to fully exercise the Aston Options.
-As a result, the shareholding of the Non-Associated Shareholders will be diluted from 84.1% to circa 69.6%.
+OCP Funds' shareholding in AQR has the potential to increase from 21.8% up to 43.8% if it decides to fully exercise the 2014 Warrants, New Warrants and Tranche 2 Warrants.
+As a result, the shareholding of the Non-Associated Shareholders will be diluted from 78.2% to circa 56.2%.

-However, we note that even if the Proposed Issuance is not approved, OCP Funds may transfer/ sell the Aston Options to another party who does not require shareholder approval to exercise the Aston Options and accordingly the Non-Associated Shareholders will suffer the same level of dilution.
+However, we note that even if the Proposed Exercise is not approved, OCP Funds may transfer/sell the 2014 Warrants and New Warrants to another party who does not require shareholder approval to exercise the 2014 Warrants and New Warrants and accordingly the Non-Associated Shareholders will suffer the same level of dilution.

-Increased influence over the Company
+Increased significant influence over the Company

-Whilst OCP Funds will not acquire a full controlling interest in AQR as a result of the Proposed Issuance, OCP Funds will have the ability to significantly increase its influence over the affairs of the Company as the single largest shareholder of AQR after the implementation of the Proposed Issuance.
-OCP Funds may also have the capacity to block any potential takeover bid of AQR.
+Whilst OCP Funds will not acquire a full controlling interest in AQR as a result of the Proposed Exercise, OCP Funds will have the ability to significantly increase its influence over the affairs of the Company as the single largest shareholder of AQR after the implementation of the Proposed Exercise.
+OCP Funds will also have the capacity to block any potential takeover bid of AQR.
 OCP Funds will consider its own interests in such situations and potentially such considerations will be different to the Non-Associated Shareholders.
+Further, OCP Funds is the largest creditor of AQR having agreed to provide the New Facilities that are repayable on 17 December 2017.
+Combined with its interest in the share capital of AQR, OCP Funds will have virtual control over the Company despite owning 43.8%.